Ctrl-C, Ctrl-V. Rinse, repeat.

 Boston, June 17.—John D. Rockefeller, Jr., has given $500,000 to the division of fine arts of Harvard University in honor of the president emeritus, Dr. Charles William Eliot.

-Mr. Rockefeller gave this $500,000 as a part of the $2,000,000 desired for the erection and endowment of the new Fogg Art Museum at the university."
+Mr. Rockefeller gave this $500,000 as a part of the $2,000,000 desired for the erection and endowment of the new Fogg Art Museum at the university.

-The image shows a piece of brown paper with a small newspaper clipping attached to it.
-The clipping headline reads "GIVES $500,000 TO HARVAR" (the rest is cut off).
-The text below the headline states that John D. Rockefeller, Jr. donated $500,000 to Harvard University in honor of Dr. Eliot.
-The donation is part of a $2,000,000 fund intended for the erection and endowment of the new Fogg Art Museum at Harvard University.
+The image shows a newspaper clipping with a headline that reads "Gives $500,000 to Harvard" and a smaller headline below it that reads "John D. Rockefeller, Jr., Aids University in Honor of Dr. Eliot."
+The clipping is attached to a brown envelope with the words "Bulletin" and "Philadelphia, Pa." written on it.
+The clipping is dated June 17, 1915, and it reports that John D. Rockefeller, Jr. has donated $500,000 to Harvard University in honor of the president emeritus, Dr. Charles William Eliot.
+The donation is part of a larger endowment of $2,000,000 desired for the erection and endowment of the new Fogg Art Museum at the university.

 The image shows a vintage newspaper clipping or article, likely from a newspaper, detailing a significant donation.
 The article is titled "GIVES $500,000 TO HARVARD" and is dated June 17 (the year is not fully visible, but the month and day are clear).
 The content of the article reads: